 The transition from outcrossing to selfing is very common in flowering plants.
 It is likely that many shifts to selfing abort early because of the rapid deleterious effect of selfing (Willi 2013; Griffin & Willi 2014; Abu Awad & Billiard 2017).
 But, if successful, the evolution of selfing is often associated with habitat shift and range expansion, thanks to the reproductive assurance offered by the ability to self (Randle et al. 2009; Grossenbacher et al. 2015).
 Selfers are more frequently found under conditions in which obligatory outcrossers pay the demographic cost of mate limitation, such as disturbed and patchy habitats or newly available environments (Baker 1967; Munoz et al. 2016).
 In addition to reproductive traits, often referred to as the “selfing syndrome” (Sicard & Lenhard 2011), other traits may thus evolve after the transition to selfing in relation with new ecological conditions.
 For instance, selfing is often associated with weedy habit (Clements et al. 2004) and invasiveness (van Kleunen et al. 2008).
 More generally, when referring to Grime’s Competitive-Stress-tolerant-Ruderal (CSR) ecological strategies (Grime 1974), an excess of selfers is observed among ruderal species, corresponding to early colonizers in ecological successions, whereas more competitive species tend to be outcrossers (Munoz et al. 2016).

 At least two mechanisms could explain the negative association between selfing and competitiveness.
 First, a colonization/competition trade-off could be involved, where selection for better colonizing ability would be at the cost of lower competitive ability (Burton et al. 2010).
 Related to this hypothesis, if costly, traits involved in competitive ability could be selected against during range expansion when low competitive environments are colonized (Bossdorf et al. 2004).
 Alternatively, selfing could affect competitive ability through its negative genetic effects, especially the accumulation of weakly deleterious mutations.
 Deleterious mutations affecting the efficiency of resource acquisition are predicted to reduce competitive ability (Agrawal 2010; Agrawal & Whitlock 2012).
 Deleterious mutations can accumulate in selfers because of linked selection effects (Wright et al. 2008; Glémin & Galtier 2012) but also because of recurrent bottlenecks followed by demographic expansion, the so-called “expansion load” (Peischl et al. 2013; Peischl & Excoffier 2015).
 In agreement with a possible effect of deleterious mutations on competitive ability, inbred individuals have been found to suffer more from competition than outbred ones (Cheptou et al. 2000; Cheptou et al. 2001; Yun & Agrawal 2014).
 Polyploidy is another factor that can alter the above predictions.
-Polyploidy is often associated with selfing/self-compatibility (Barringer 2007; Robertson et al. 2011) and it is supposed to increase competitiveness (Comai 2005; te Beest et al. 2012) and to reduce the genetic load, at least for a transient period after the formation of the polyploid species (Otto & Whitton 2000).
+Polyploidy is often associated with selfing/self-compatibility because polyploidy can result in a breakdown of self-incompatibility systems and/or because polyploids can establish more easily if they can self, avoiding the detrimental effect of crossing with their diploid progenitors (Barringer 2007; Robertson et al. 2011).
+Polyploidy is supposed to increase competitiveness (Comai 2005; te Beest et al. 2012) and to reduce the genetic load, at least for a transient period after the formation of the polyploid species (Otto & Whitton 2000).
 Thus, polyploidy could buffer the deleterious effects of selfing.
 According to the rationale presented above, and whatever the underlying causes, we predict that (i) transition from outcrossing to selfing should lead to reduced competitive ability, (ii) this effect should be less pronounced in polyploid than in diploid selfers, and (iii) within species, competitive ability should decline during range expansion.